 - Know other employees want to make the same type of claim against the employer

-- Are pressured into signing a long and complex release of claim that is hard to understand
+- Are pressured into signing a long and complex release of the claim that is hard to understand

 - Have enough evidence that the termination was not lawful and fair

-Collaborating with a wrongful termination lawyer can work in your favor, and it will increase your chances of success.
+Collaborating with a wrongful termination lawyer can work in your favour, and it will increase your chances of success.
 So, if you think your employer fired you unlawfully, you should file a claim against them and search for a reputable and experienced attorney.